 Enemies Equals Greatness: Some verses such as Matthew 5:11-12 and John 15:18-20 deal with this as far as following Jesus is concerned.
 The former assures that being hated and persecuted leads to great rewards, whereas the latter assures that it's better to have enemies than to be God's enemy.

-Famous Last Words: Even these are in Rashomon-Style: all of the Gospels have Jesus saying different things on the cross.
+Famous Last Words: Even these are in "Rashomon"-Style: all of the Gospels have Jesus saying different things on the cross.
 (It's possible he said all of them, just at different times, or maybe it's just artistic license.)
+These are actually traditionally sermonized as the "Seven Last Sayings of Christ" around Easter.

 Friend to All Children: Jesus.
 He got quite annoyed with His disciples when they tried to stop children from "bothering" Him, explaining that little children had exemplary faith in the Kingdom of Heaven.